capitalone/Particle-Cloud-Framework/docs/source/sections/philosophy.rst

 Standardize Cloud resources
 ---------------------------
 PCF was built with the idea that all cloud resources follow the same basic lifecycles.
-This makes is much easier to manage complex deployments with resources that may have many different dependencies.
+This makes it much easier to manage complex deployments with resources that may have many different dependencies.
 We treat dependencies as a graph ensuring resources are both deployed and terminated in the correct sequence.